 If such studies are not available or are of insufficient quantity or quality, an assessment of the single components of the screening chain can be performed.
-In this context, the accuracy of the diagnostic test is assessed by means of generally applied test quality criteria, determined in studies showing sufficient certainty of results (usually Phase 3 according to Köbberling et al. [299]), (see Section 3.5), and it is reviewed to what extent it is proven that the consequences resulting from the test outcomes are associated with a benefit.
+In this context, the accuracy of the diagnostic test is assessed by means of generally applied test quality criteria, determined in studies showing sufficient certainty of results (usually Phase 3 according to Köbberling et al. [307]), (see Section 3.5), and it is reviewed to what extent it is proven that the consequences resulting from the test outcomes are associated with a benefit.
 In the case of therapeutic consequences (which are mostly assumed), proof can be inferred from randomized intervention studies in which an early (earlier) intervention was compared with a late(r) one.
-The benefit of an early (earlier) vs. a late(r) intervention may also be assessed by means of intervention studies in which the interaction between the earliness of the start of the intervention and the intervention's effect can be investigated.
-This can be performed either directly within a study or indirectly by comparing studies with different starting points for the intervention, but with otherwise comparable study designs.
-Here too, the main features of the assessment comply with the explanations outlined in Sections 3.1 to 3.4.
+The benefit of an early (earlier) vs. a late(r) intervention may also be assessed by means of intervention and the intervention's effect can be investigated.
+This can be performed either directly within a study or indirectly by comparing studies with different starting points for the assessment comply with the explanations outlined in Sections 3.1 to 3.4.